BugtagsIO/BugtagsIO-iOS-Demo/README.md

 ### In-App Feedback

 Allow your customers to send their feedback directly from within your app by just shaking their mobile devices.

+# License

+This demo is licensed under the MIT License.